Table of Contents

 - Trends and anomalies can be monitored and improved

-In fact, if and when lawyers get involved, having SOP in place—and easily accessible through a digital platform with audit trails—makes a huge difference.
-Quality Standard Operating Procedures show lawyers and the courts that a company adheres to standards and regulations.
+In fact, if and when lawyers get involved, having SOPs in place—and easily accessible through a digital platform with audit trails—makes a huge difference.
+Quality standard operating procedures show lawyers and the courts that a company adheres to standards and regulations.
 Quality management plans include strong technical and management SOP.

 The American Society for Quality (ASQ) defines quality as both: